What to Expect

 MidWeek–Wednesdays at 7pm

-MidWeek is family time.
-All adults gather to spend more focused time in prayer for the needs of our church.
+On Wednesdays, all adults gather to spend more focused time in prayer for the needs of our church.
 Then we hear teaching from God’s Word through a book of the Bible.
-Currently we are studying the book of John together.

 This time is more informal where everyone has an opportunity to share, ask questions about the teaching, or make comments as God leads them.